LutherTS/jscomments/README.md

 And yes, even comments within JavaScript and TypeScript blocks in Markdown files are addressed.

-_Leverage the full power of JavaScript to programmatically design your JavaScript comments._
+_Leverage the power of JavaScript to programmatically design your JavaScript comments._